 Communicate/Journal Your Feelings Activity

 Once each day, write down 2 positive and 2 negative emotion you’ve felt earlier or the day before.
 Use a Feelings Wheel and/or my Emotions Bookmark for ideas of specific emotions.
-Answer the following questions about those 2 emotions and consider sharing what you wrote down with someone you trust. a.
+Answer the following questions about those 2 emotions and share with someone you trust. a.
 Why do I feel this way? (e.g. what happened?) b.
 What does this feeling tell me about myself? (e.g. unmet need, desire, etc.)

 10. Be Flexible